meetric1/gmod_shader_guide/README.md

 (Feel free to skip this section if you already know about how .vmt's work)

 Source engine has a custom extension named `vmt`.
 This basically controls aspects (flags) of a custom material.\
-In this case, we are taking advantage of a shader named screenspace_general, which lets us set custom vertex and pixel shaders.
+In this case, we are taking advantage of a shader named `screenspace_general`, which lets us set custom vertex and pixel shaders.

 Despite its name, screenspace_general is not actually screenspace (as of the 2015 CS:S branch), and was likely used for testing.\
 See [Example 9] for more specific information regarding screenspace_general